pex-gl/pex/README.md

 ## Using with Sublime Text

-Opening and relaunching with PlaskLauncher is tedious so I created a Build System
+Opening and relaunching with PlaskLauncher is tedious so I [added a Build System](http://www.sublimetext.com/docs/build):

 `Plask.sublime-build`